How to Afford Your Dream Nursery

 Who can help you navigate the murky waters of finding fantastic baby gear?

-Other moms with kids who are still small will know where to find the best gear at the best price.
+Other moms with young kids will probably know where to find the best gear at the best price.
 Moms with older kids, however well-intentioned, may be disconnected from the best resources for right now.

 How will you know what you really need?